Kalilah is a freelance artist and drawing instructor with over 10 years of experience. She enjoys teaching new artists

 If you’d like, you can do a ‘color by numbers’ format by numbering your image by section according to the grayscale.
 For example, the skin can be #2 and the shadows can range from #3-#5.
 I decided not to create a background and just leave it blank.
 The choice is yours to make whether you want to draw the background in the photo, create your own, or leave it blank.

-You have now finished!
-You have learned to draw everything about the human face from its features, to placement of features, angles, lighting, and hair.
-We have covered a lot of material and you’ve worked very hard.
-If you ever develop interest in any other art forms such as fashion art/illustration, cartoon art, caricature, fantasy art, etc. this lesson should be of value to you.
-In order to explore any art forms where you draw people, you have to have a basic understanding of how to draw the human form (i.e., the body & the face).
-Please take your time with learning and going over this lesson.
-Use it as many times as you’d like, practice as many times as you need to, and have patience.
-I wish you continued success on your artful journey.
+If you ever develop an interest in any other art forms such as fashion art/illustration, cartoon art, caricature, fantasy art, etc., this drawing lesson should be of value to you.
+In order to explore any art forms where you draw people, you have to have a basic understanding of how to draw the human form.

 Questions & Answers